No family is safe

 When I sashay

 I have been to Queer Pride in Seoul, Tokyo, London, Toronto, Vancouver, Montreal (maybe), Amsterdam, Utrecht, and probably a few other places.
 I have watched it become a global phenomenon; and save for Seoul, and the more grassroots one in smallish Utrecht, they all feel the same: commercial.
 In Seoul, it’s still a riot.
 Here, in Northern Europe, even within the Netherlands, pride moves around.
 It happens from June to September depending on the location and city, so that each can get a slice of those tourist dollars.
 In Toronto, where I am from, it is a month-long — mirroring the bloated three-hour main parade which is fronted by endless corporate-sponsored floats.
-Even in Tokyo, which I assumed would be more like Seoul because of the anti-LGBTQ+ climate, capitalism seemed like the main event.
+In Tokyo, which I assumed would be more like Seoul because of the anti-LGBTQ+ climate, capitalism seemed like the main event.

 Last time I was in Toronto for pride, in 2017, the parade was fronted by local Haudenosaunee and the Wendat band members with Canadian genocide banners — which provided a foil to the Canada 150 celebration regalia replete throughout the rest of the procession.
 In other words, it was a good start.
 What followed was less so.
 The First Nations were followed by Trudeau and a posy of secret servicemen, then hours of Trojan, Bell Canada, and other corporate floats.
 Cops, as a kind of compromise, had to wear city of Toronto employee shirts.
 Many white gay men complained openly about this at bars and the various venues erected across the city.
 At the very end, after the BLM marchers (also hotly debated around town), there was a cluster of kink groups — nudists, daddies and their subs, and other members of various sexual subgroups clad mostly in black plastic or leather.
 The drag queens were now on the various floats, thanks to RuPaul, along with the homonormative gays at the front, with a small number of LGBTQ+ refugees from Russia on display, like spoils in one of Caesar’s triumphs.
 The trannies got their parade somewhere else, on another day, I suspect it was less attended.
 I didn’t go; it was too hot.